OpenEducationAnalytics/OpenEducationAnalytics/framework/readme.md

 See the info below for a description of some of the conventions followed when landing, ingesting, prepping, and publishing data sets within OEA.

-# Setup
+# Setup of framework assets
 If you're setting up a new OEA environment, you can follow the [setup instructions on the main page](https://github.com/microsoft/OpenEduAnalytics#setup) and these framework assets will automatically be installed as part of that process.

-If you're working in an existing OEA environment and want to import these updated framework assets, you'll need to do the following:
+If you're working in an existing OEA environment and want to import these updated framework assets, you'll need to do the following (this assumes that you're synapse workspace is in Live mode - if it's connected to a repo, you'll need to disconnect from the git repository, run this setup, then reconnect to the git repository and import your changes).
 1) Open cloud shell in your Azure subscription (use ctrl+click on the button below to open in a new page)\
 [![Launch Cloud Shell](https://azurecomcdn.azureedge.net/mediahandler/acomblog/media/Default/blog/launchcloudshell.png "Launch Cloud Shell")](https://shell.azure.com/bash)
 1) Download this repo to your Azure clouddrive (if you've already downloaded the repo earlier, you can just update it by going into your OpenEduAnalytics dir and using the command: `git pull`) \